QCrypt/website-2022/content/_index.md

 QCrypt2022 is the 12th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
 See the list of previous conferences <a style="color: red" href="/charter/#history-of-qcrypt">here</a>.

+Due to the uncertainty caused by the COVID-19 pandemic, it is not decided yet what form (on-site, hybrid, or fully online) the conference will take place in.
+We will update the information here as soon as it is determined.
 {{% /home-info %}}

 <!-- SPEAKERS -->